Anthony-Mendola/Anthony-Mendola.github.io/_posts/2018-10-29-learning_a_new_programming_language_python_and_turning_an_idea_into_an_app.markdown

 ---
 layout: post
 title:      "Learning a New Programming Language (Python) & Turning an Idea into an App "
-date:       2018-10-30 01:14:48 +0000
+date:       2018-10-29 21:14:48 -0400
 permalink:  learning_a_new_programming_language_python_and_turning_an_idea_into_an_app
 ---

-## "They say knowledge is power.
+**"They say knowledge is power.
 I disagree.
 Knowledge is potential.
 Skill is what you do with knowledge.
-And that is power."
+And that is power."**
 -Kyle Simpson

 I've been really wanting to learn Python because of how versatile and crucial it is for data science.
 Especially algorithms and machine learning which are interests of mine.
 I've also been wanting to build a financial themed application and thought Python would be the perfect language to write it in.
 The most common language at FinTech companys is either Python or Java so I decided to get started with Python based on it's ease of learning.

-### App Vision
+**App Vision**

 The greatest part of being a software engineer is the almost instantaneous ability to take a thought and turn into something.
 That's one of the reasons I made this career change to turn my thoughts into products that make the world a better place.